 These 4 members play just as an important part of the Oasis story, Tony McCarroll the band's first drummer, who played on 'Definitely Maybe' and was a founding member of the band, was replaced after the band's first album after being criticised by Noel Gallagher saying his drumming was not good enough for the songs on 'What's The Story Morning Glory'

-White would drum on 'What's The Story Morning Glory' and 'Be Here Now' in this era and was part of what many believe is the 'Peak' Oasis lineup, it was definitely the band's most successful era.
-White had a more advanced drumming style which made him more used to more complicated songs like 'Champagne Supernova' and 'Wonderwall.'
-He became a cornerstone of the ban's sound.
+White would drum on 'What's The Story Morning Glory' and 'Be Here Now' in this era and was part of what many believe is the 'Peak' Oasis lineup.
+It was definitely the band's most successful era.
+White had a more advanced drumming style, which made him more used to more complicated songs like 'Champagne Supernova' and 'Wonderwall.'
+He became a cornerstone of the band's sound.

-Bonehead has been described as the glue who held the band together, in times of peril.
+Bonehead has been described as the glue that held the band together in times of peril.
 He was the one who could get through to both Noel and Liam.
 He is a huge part of the Oasis story.

 Oasis became a huge band, especially after the release of 'What's The Story Morning Glory' and with the success of the records came bigger gigs.

-It was almost as if the band skipped arenas, in those early days they quickly made the jump up.
-In April 1996 the band would play at 'Maine Road' the home of Manchester City.
-It was a big deal for the band Noel Gallagher stated in an interview in 2019, he had only signed off, 9 months before the band had sold out those two nights.
-For a band who was just starting to take off this was a big deal.
-Playing in there hometown in front of a 40,000 capacity crowd.
+It was almost as if the band skipped arenas; in those early days, they quickly made the jump up.
+In April 1996, the band would play at 'Maine Road', the home of Manchester City.
+It was a big deal for the band, Noel Gallagher stated in an interview in 2019, he had only signed off 9 months before the band had sold out those two nights.
+For a band that was just starting to take off, this was a big deal.
+Playing in their hometown in front of a 40,000-capacity crowd.
 It had an extra dynamic which made it special.

 Later in that year, Oasis would play two sell-out nights at Knebworth House.
-With a star studded line up The Prodigy, Manic Street Preachers, Ocean Colour Scene, The Chemical Brothers, The Bootleg Beatles, The Charlatans, Manic Street Preachers, Kula Shaker, Cast and Dreadzone.
-It would the the band at their very peak.
+With a star-studded line-up, The Prodigy, Manic Street Preachers, Ocean Colour Scene, The Chemical Brothers, The Bootleg Beatles, The Charlatans, Manic Street Preachers, Kula Shaker, Cast and Dreadzone.
+It would be the band at their very peak.
 Playing to 125,000 people a night.
 Just 3 years after being spotted at King Tuts by Alan McGee.

-These gigs were more than concerts they were huge cultural affairs, Knebworth for example has been described as the great gathering of people before the birth of the internet and two of the most culturally significant days this country has ever seen.
-It was a band at their peak playing to an audience that they could relate too.
+These gigs were more than concerts; they were huge cultural affairs.
+Knebworth, for example, has been described as the great gathering of people before the birth of the internet and two of the most culturally significant days this country has ever seen.
+It was a band at their peak playing to an audience that they could relate to.

-The band's legacy cannot be understated, what they did was quite remarkable.
-They did what there former Manchester counterparts The Smiths and The Stone Roses couldn't quite do.
+The band's legacy cannot be understated.
+What they did was quite remarkable.
+They did what their former Manchester counterparts, The Smiths and The Stone Roses, couldn't quite do.
 Where The Smiths were a big indie band, Oasis became the biggest band in the world.
-Oasis came in and capitalised on where The Stone Roses had fallen in 1994, they didn't pass the baton on, so Oasis came in and took the baton.
+Oasis came in and capitalised on where The Stone Roses had fallen in 1994; they didn't pass the baton on, so Oasis came in and took the baton.
 A legacy is set in stone.

-Oasis fans are still getting younger too, both Gallagher brothers have young fans at their gigs, I was 9 when Oasis broke up, and I'm writing this post.
-There is nothing like Oasis around today, they are still a vital British institution that are a cornerstone of thousands of peoples record collections.
+Oasis fans are still getting younger, too; both Gallagher brothers have young fans at their gigs.
+I was 9 when Oasis broke up, and I'm writing this post.
+There is nothing like Oasis around today; they are still a vital British institution that is a cornerstone of thousands of people's record collections.
 Those songs change lives.

-Those songs will Live Forever and Oasis will continue to be as important as they once were, the reunion story will come around every few months.
+Those songs will Live Forever, and Oasis will continue to be as important as they once were.
+The reunion story will come around every few months.
 Liam will slag Noel off, Noel will call Liam the other fella and some teenager will find Definitely Maybe and be blown away.
-Oh and lets not forget you'll here Wonderwall at your aunties birthday party!
+Oh, and let's not forget you'll hear Wonderwall at your auntie's birthday party!
 Some things are inevitable

 He was right.